Home pregnancy tests: Your most pressing questions, answered

 What if I take multiple tests and the results are different each time?

-Rarely will a negative test follow a positive test.
-If a negative test follows, it could mean that you are no longer pregnant.
-This can be heartbreaking.
-Know that repeated early pregnancy loss isn’t common and most women go on to have successful pregnancies.5
+If your period is late, you can trust that Clearblue® tests provide a positive result that is over 99% accurate.
+A negative test rarely follows a positive one.
+If it does, it may indicate that you are no longer pregnant, which can be heartbreaking.
+However, repeated early pregnancy loss is uncommon, and most women go on to have successful pregnancies.5

-Sometimes a positive test will follow a negative test.
-This could be due to the timing of the negative test and a subsequent rise in your hCG levels.
+In some cases, a positive test may follow a negative one.
+This is often due to the timing of the first test and a subsequent rise in hCG levels.

 Pregnancy test: urine vs blood.
 Which is better?

-In most countries, gone are the days when your only choice was to visit your healthcare professional for a blood pregnancy test and wait for the phone to ring with the results.
-Home pregnancy tests arm you with important knowledge quickly and easily, at a time that’s convenient for you.
+Gone are the days when your only choice was to visit your healthcare professional for a pregnancy test and wait for the phone to ring with the results.
+Home pregnancy tests allow you to gain important insights quickly, easily, and at a time that’s convenient for you.

 Related Articles